Whether you're looking to sell or stay put, or need help deciding, make an informed decision.

-The main thing you need to bear in mind when trying to add value is to avoid overdeveloping.
+The main thing to bear in mind when trying to add value is to avoid overdeveloping.
 All properties have a ceiling price and, no matter what you do to it, your property can’t command an asking price that’s too much higher than other properties on your street.

 Look at the other houses on your street to understand what projects your neighbours have been granted planning permission to carry out.
 You’ll then realise what’s likely to be possible with your property.

-In many cases, it’s more cost effective to turn a two-bedroom house into a three-bedroom house than it is to invest in a new property with an additional bedroom.
+In many cases, it’s more cost-effective to turn a two-bedroom house into a three-bedroom house than it is to invest in a new property with an additional bedroom.

-There are two options if you want to create more rooms;
+There are two options if you want to create more rooms:

 - Reconfigure the floor plan (the cheapest option)